ASR1999/MLBD-project/README.md

 ### `POST /recommendations_from_selection`

 * **Description:** The primary endpoint for generating recommendations based on user input.
-It takes a list of 1-20 movie IDs, finds the best matching user profile (using the same logic as `/find_matching_user`), and returns the top 10 movie recommendations for that *matched* user profile.
+It takes a list of 1-20 movie IDs, finds the best matching user profile (using the same logic as `/find_matching_user`), and returns the top 10 (can be changed to n in topN in recommend_for_user function) movie recommendations for that *matched* user profile.
 Excludes movies the matched user has already rated.
 * **Request Body:**
     ```json
     {